clojure-emacs/cider/doc/using_the_repl.md

-CIDER comes with a powerful REPL, which is quite handy when you want to experiment with the code you're working on or just explore some stuff (e.g. a library you're playing with).
-The REPL offers a number of advanced features:
+CIDER comes with a powerful REPL that complements the interactive development functionality in `cider-mode`.
+Using the CIDER REPL you can experiment with your running program, test functions, or just explore a new library you're interested in using.
+The CIDER REPL offers a number of advanced features:

 * auto-completion
 * font-locking (the same as in `clojure-mode`)